Edexcel A-Level Further Maths

 Pure Maths: Proof, Complex Numbers, Matrices, Further algebra and functions, Further calculus, Further vectors, Polar coordinates, Hyperbolic functions, Differential equations.

 Decision: Algorithms, Graph Theory, Route Theory, Critical Path Analysis, Graphical Linear Programming, Simplex.

 Mechanics: Momentum and impulse, Work, energy and power, Elastic strings and springs and elastic energy, Elastic collisions.

-Pure Mathematics: 2 exam papers, 1hour 30mins each, 75 marks each.
+Pure maths consists of 2 exam papers, 1 hour 30 mins each, 75 marks each.

-Homework is a mixture of exam practice on paper and using the Integral Maths website.
+Homework Policy: Homework is a mixture of exam practice on paper and using the Integral Maths website.